sabrinamaral/finance_reconciliation/README.md

 ./bin/render-build.sh
 ```

-And this command to the Start Command filed:
+And this command to the Start Command field:

 ```
 ./bin/rails server